-We have audited the accompanying consolidated balance sheets of OKYO Pharma Limited and its subsidiary (the Group) as of March 31, 2021, 2020 and 2019, the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for each of the three years in the period ended March 31, 2021 and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of March 31, 2021, 2020 and 2019, and the results of its operations and its cash flows for each of the three years in the period ended March 31, 2021, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated balance sheets of OKYO Pharma Limited and its subsidiary (the Group) as of March 31, 2022 and 2021, together with the related consolidated statements of operations and comprehensive loss, consolidated statements of shareholders' equity, and consolidated statements of cash flows for each of the three years in the period ended March 31, 2022 and the related notes (collectively referred to as the 'consolidated financial statements').
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of March 31, 2022 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended March 31, 2022, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.